epasveer/seer/src/resources/help/BreakpointGdbSeerManager.md

 There are 10 macros you can create for custom commands.
 They are labelled "M1" through "M0".
 Think of your keyboard with numeric keys 1 through 0.
 They have hotkeys mapped from Ctrl+Shift+1 through Ctrl+Shift+0.
 Clicking the button or using the hotkey will execute the commands in the macro.
 Holding down the button will bring up an editor to edit the contents of the macro.
+A "nickname" can be assigned to the macro.
+This will be shown in the macro tooltip.

 Typically the macro contains gdb commands.
 Output will go to the GDB output tab.
-The macro is executed using gdb's "source" command, which can handle a lot off unique cases.
+The macro is executed as if its commands are typed at the (gdb) prompt.

 ### References